Education Advising Center FAQ

 Athletic Training students have a practicum each semester in their three-year program rather than an internship semester.

-We encourage you to visit the SOE's Reach to Teach website or the SOE Welcome Center in Joseph R. Pearson (JRP) 208.
+We encourage you to visit the KU School of Education web page dedicated specifically to the unique student organizations offered to students.
+Otherwise, feel free to visit the Welcome Center in Joseph R. Pearson (JRP) Hall, Room 208.

-Yes, scholarships are available for students admitted to the School of Education.
-Generally, applications are accepted early in the spring semester, check the School of Education website for more details.
+Yes, scholarships are available for students admitted to the KU School of Education.
+Generally, applications are accepted early in the spring semester, check the KU School of Education website for more details.

 The Exercise Science program prepares students to apply for graduate physical therapy programs.
 It has been designed to meet admission requirements for the University of Kansas Medical Center's Physical Therapy doctoral degree.
 It also includes requirements needed for admission to other physical therapy programs across the country.
 Students who plan to enter a graduate physical therapy program should research each of the programs they intend to apply to and check their admission requirements.

-Programs in the School of Education require a cumulative GPA of 2.75 for admission, including all transfer credit hours, with the exception of the Athletic Training and Health & Physical Education.
-The minimum cumulative GPA, including transfer credit hours, for those two programs is a 2.50.
-However, admission to School of Education programs is competitive and the minimum GPA does not guarantee acceptance.
+Professional programs offered through the KU School of Education require a cumulative GPA of 2.75 for admission, including all transfer credit hours, with the exception of Health & Physical Education.
+The minimum cumulative GPA, including transfer credit hours, for this program is a 2.50.
+However, admission to KU School of Education programs is competitive and the minimum GPA does not guarantee admission.

 Yes, you may apply if you have not completed or are enrolled in admission requirements.
 In some cases, students are admitted without all requirements.
 Talk to an advisor for more information about admission.
 Students missing a few courses shy of the admission requirements are still encouraged to apply for admission.

-No, students may only apply to one program in the School of Education at a time.
+No, students may only apply to one program in the KU School of Education at a time.